Tripwire Ebrake Cutoff

 2b: Alternately, use the included cable ties is a criss-cross 'X' pattern through the eyelet to fix the cable to the arm.

 3: Position sensor on the brake housing and hold it in place with two cable ties at moderate tightness levels,

 4: Connect the ebrake switch to your Cycle Analyst or Motor Controller, and observe where in the travel the switch closes as you press the brakes, and then make sure that the switch releases completely when you let go of the brakes.
 If the switch does not release then slide the sensor up the cable housing to be closer to the brakes, while if the lever needs to be pressed too far before the switch kicks in then slide the sensor further away.

 5: Once the ideal position has been found, then pull the cable ties tight on the sensor body do that it is secured in position.
 You can always tweak this position later to adjust the engage and release points.
 In most systems, you will want the tripwire switch to trigger just before the mechincal brake pads start to engage, allowing you to do regenerative braking without the mechanical pads rubbing.

 The inventor Tim O'Brien has done an excellent set of video tutorials on installing and tweaking both the Push and Pull type of TripWire sensors:

 The Tripwire is manufactured 100% in the USA under partnership with one of our customers Tim O'Brien who developed this concept for his own ebike conversions.
-It is available individually from our online store site, as an ebrake option with our conversion kit bundles, through several of our dealers, and on Amazon USA.
+It is available individually from our online store site, as an ebrake option with our conversion kit bundles.